4:15pm

 Nevada polls had been showing some momentum for Gingrich, says Chuck Muth, a prominent conservative activist in the state who has been advising a superPAC that supports Gingrich.

-But a blowout for Romney in Florida would take a lot of the wind out of Gingrich's sails, Muth says.
+But the blowout for Romney in Florida takes a lot of the wind out of Gingrich's sails, Muth says.

-"Gingrich needs to keep it close in order to have a shot in Nevada at all," he says.
+"Gingrich [needed] to keep it close in order to have a shot in Nevada at all," he says.